zachvalenta/jvns.ca/content/post/2018-07-12-netdev-day-2--moving-away-from--as-fast-as-possible-.markdown

 It turns out that if you implemented TCP that way, the internet would collapse and grind to a halt.
 We know that it would collapse because it did kinda collapse, in 1986.
 To fix this, folks invented congestion control algorithms -- the original paper describing how they avoided collapsing the internet is [Congestion Avoidance and Control](https://cs162.eecs.berkeley.edu/static/readings/jacobson-congestion.pdf), by Van Jacobson from 1988.
 (30 years ago!)

-This talk was about how the internet has changed since 1988, why we need new algorithms today, and how we can change Linux's networking stack to implement those algorithms more easily.

 ### How has the internet changed since 1988?